Ocoee massacre: Background

+Twenty-eight enslaved persons and Ocoee's first white settler, the slave owner, James D. Starke, are included in the 1860 Orange County Census.
+Beginning in 1888, many African American residents of Ocoee were able to purchase farmland, "bringing them wealth and security often denied to Black folks in the Jim Crow South".

 Orange County, as well as the rest of Florida, had been "politically dominated by Southern white Democrats" (also known as Dixiecrats) since the end of Reconstruction.
-But, in the weeks leading up to the presidential election of 1920, African Americans throughout the South were registering to vote in record numbers.
-At the same time the Ku Klux Klan was experiencing a revival and had established many new chapters since 1915.
-Three weeks before election day, the KKK warned the African American community that "not a single Negro would be permitted to vote."
+In the weeks leading up to the presidential election of 1920, African Americans throughout the South were registering to vote in record numbers.
+At the same time the Ku Klux Klan (KKK) had established many new chapters since 1915.
+Three weeks before election day, the Ku Klux Klan threatened the African American community that "not a single Negro would be permitted to vote."

-Judge John Moses Cheney, a Republican running for the United States Senate from Florida, had started a voter registration campaign to register African Americans to vote in Florida, because they had supported the Republican Party since Reconstruction.
+Judge John Moses Cheney, a Republican running for the United States Senate from Florida, participated actively in the campaign to register African Americans to vote in Florida.
+As a lawyer, he had represented African American clients during the segregation era.
 Mose Norman and July Perry, both "prosperous African American landowners in Ocoee," led the local voter registration efforts in Orange County, paying the poll tax for those who could not afford it.
 In an effort to preserve white one-party rule, the Ku Klux Klan "marched in full regalia through the streets of Jacksonville, Daytona and Orlando" to intimidate opponents.
-The organization threatened Judge Cheney prior to the election.
+Because African Americans had supported the Republican Party since Reconstruction, the Ku Klux Klan threatened Judge Cheney prior to the election.

 Sam Salisbury was a police chief in Orlando, Florida.
 A native of New York, Salisbury served in the U.S. military and was known as Colonel Sam Salisbury.
 A white supremacist and a member of the Ku Klux Klan, Salisbury bragged about his involvement in the violent oppression and intimidation of African Americans attempting to vote in the previous 1920 election.
 He was one of the leaders of the events leading up to the Ocoee massacre.
 He was injured in an attack he led on July Perry's home in Ocoee.